TheGreatFable/AboutAliYazbek/index.md

 Ali Yazbek is a multicultural entrepreneur, strategic financier and information technology professional.
 He is highly qualified in enterprise systems, international corporate law, marketing, investment and financial services.

 His main specialties:
-- Assessment of financial risks
+- Financial Risk Assessment
-- System administration of databases
+- Database System Administration
-- Business intelligence analysis
+- Business Intelligence Analysis
-- Consulting on corporate strategy
+- Corporate Strategy Consulting
-- Portfolio optimization
+- Portfolio Optimization
-- Information technology management
+- Information Technology Management

 Mr. Ali is passionate about improving the financial well-being of clients with offers, products and services they love.